Miss Oklahoma

 The Miss Oklahoma competition selects a winner to compete on behalf of Oklahoma in the Miss America pageant.
 Miss Oklahoma has won the Miss America crown on five occasions.
 Also, in the years when city representatives were common, Norma Smallwood won, competing as Miss Tulsa, giving the state of Oklahoma a total of six crowns.
 Oklahoma is also one of three states to win back to back Miss America titles.

-Tessa Dorrell, Miss Broken Arrow, was crowned Miss Oklahoma 2025 on June 7, 2025 at Rose State Performing Arts Center in Midwest City, Oklahoma.
-She will compete for Miss America 2026 in September 2025.
+Jaselyn Rossman of Sapulpa was crowned Miss Oklahoma on June 13, 2026, at Rose State Performing Arts Center in Rose State College in Midwest City.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.